ahocquard/blackfire-overhead-costs/README.md

 The problem is pretty obvious when you know how this function works.

 The `$result` variable has one more item per iteration in the loop.
-As the arrays to be merged are passed by copy, it copies a bigger and bigger array.
+As the arrays to be merged are passed by copy, it copies an array which becomes bigger and bigger.

-Note: we can easily proove that it's a O(n^2) complexity as the complexity is a suite 1 + 2 + 3 + ... + "m", where "m" is the number of product values.
+Note: we can easily proove that it's a O(m^2) complexity as the complexity is a suite 1 + 2 + 3 + ... + "m", where "m" is the number of product values.

-As `array_merge_recursive` is a varidic function, the solution is to call only once the function this way : `array_merge_recusrive(...$normalizedValues)`.
+As `array_merge_recursive` is a variadic function, the solution is to call only once the function this way : `array_merge_recusrive(...$normalizedValues)`.

 ## Results